hyppne01/NOC/README.md

 ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-* Unordered list can use asterisks
+* Judith Barringer-Jenkins
-- Or minuses
+- Kristy Doyle
-+ Or pluses
++ Donna Smith